 “Haynes was a role model of mine.
 He and Greenidge were a pair that would take apart any bowling attack in the world.
 From the start of the day’s play I had kept a close watch on him.
 He was sitting in the Sussex dressing room, absorbed in the match.
-I worried that he might not talk kindly to an impulsive young Indian cricketer barging in on him.
-He would not remember that four years ago I had played a one-day match against his West Indies at the Gabba.
+I worried that he might not talk kindly to an impulsive young Indian Cricketer barging in on him.
+He would not remember that 4 years ago I had played a one-day match against his West Indies at the Gabba.

 Over to Haynes:

 I played top-class Cricket continuously for 15-16 years for a team that didn’t know how to lose.
 What stood out in that team was enormous self-belief… Every night before I went to sleep I would sit in the hotel room and go over my performance.
 I calculated how I would score the next day.
 I visualized that I would hit the fast bowlers in front of the wicket, through the cover region.
 And it happened exactly as I had imagined.
 On the nights I was a bit apprehensive and thought I might offer an edge to Lillee at the Gabba, that invariably happened too.
 7 times out of 10, successes are born out of visualizing positively… 8 times out of 10, failures happen because of surrendering mentally.
 A negative mindset will only bring in negative results.

 I would remember that conversation with Haynes.
 I could clearly see at that young age that winners handle pressure differently.
 While most people are paralyzed by the thought of failure, champions think of pressure as an opportunity to climb further up the ladder.”

 – Sourav Ganguly, A Century Is Not Enough, (Juggernaut, 2018).

 You must be logged in to post a comment.